d-fathi/pyams_lib/docs/index.rst

     :ref:`Installation <Installation-page>`

-    How to install pyams_lib in python
+    How to install pyams.lib in python

     ---

     :ref:`Modeling <modeling-page>`

-    Guidelines to method of modeling of analog elements by pyams_lib.
+    Guidelines to method of modeling of analog elements by pyams.lib.

     ---